-Beth Hillel Elementary’s Jewish Studies Program is designed to nurture a strong Jewish identity and to set each child on a path of personal discovery into Jewish history, culture and tradition.
+Beth Hillel Elementary’s Jewish Studies Program is designed to nurture a strong Jewish identity and to set each child on a path of personal discovery into Jewish history, culture, and tradition.

-Each year, we choose a school theme that exemplifies some aspect of the Jewish culture, history, religion, and values.
+Each year, we choose a school theme that exemplifies an aspect of the Jewish culture, history, religion, and values.
 Through this theme, all teachers integrate Jewish Studies and Hebrew curriculum into the daily classroom experience.
-This integrated approach to learning allows students to see their world through Jewish eyes, combining the secular and Jewish perspectives and establishing a pattern of learning, ethics, and spirituality that will last a lifetime.
+This integrated approach to learning allows students to see their world through Jewish eyes, combining the secular and Jewish perspectives and establishing a pattern of knowledge, ethics, and spirituality that will last a lifetime.